Colton141/CapStonePlanning/README.md

 ## Description

 _This program will be a ride share app that is aimed towards long distance travel.
 The app will act more as a carpool system for means of travel long distance and less of a taxi system._
+_After the user makes an account and logs in to the app they can load it up.
+Knowing they are going to soon take a drive to "blank" for business or to visit and the user has some extra space in their car.
+Trying to make some extra money that user can post their trip on the app.
+The user can post a start time and date and start location.
+The app will then post the ride on the ride board will all the necessary information along will a price to ride along.
+Other users that would also like to travel to place can

 | the program should make users to make an account on the web site |
 | The program should force users to sign in berfore the are able the browse the site and its content |